 One other trick during this time is to try and imitate the fry itself.
-You got to remember there's a lot of fry in the water and they're not all bass fry.
+You got to remember there's a lot of fry in the water, and they're not all bass fry.
 You have carp fry, crappie fry, and bluegill fry all at about the same time.
-To imitate this I use an extremely small jerkbait from 1 to 3 inches long.
-I have to go to ultra light line and a light action spinning rod, but sometimes it's the perfect trick.
+I use an extremely small jerkbait from 1 to 3 inches long to imitate this.
+I have to go to ultra-light line and a light action spinning rod, but sometimes it's the perfect trick.

 Summer Period (water temp 70 - 90 degrees

-Thicker means that the bass bury deep into cover and vegetation.
-This obviously is not the most conducive areas to fish a jerkbait.
+Thicker means that the bass buries deep into cover and vegetation.
+This is not the most conducive area to fish a jerkbait.

-I have two key jerkbait colors for smallmouth at this time.
+I have two critical jerkbait colors for smallmouth at this time.
 I like using a pearl blue back model to imitate alewife or herring and a clown color to imitate the yellow perch.

 Another area in the summer that can be very effective with jerkbaits is the headwater or creek areas.
-In these feeding tributaries you will often encounter not only cooler water, but also current.
-In these areas the fish will set up in predictable locations, particularly in current breaks and eddies.
-I love to cast a jerkbait up stream at this time and work it back naturally with the current.
+In these feeding tributaries, you will often encounter cooler water and current.
+The fish will be set up in predictable locations in these areas, particularly in current breaks and eddies.
+I love to cast a jerkbait upstream at this time and work it back naturally with the current.

 Fall Period (water temp.
 70 - 55 degrees)

 Besides the spring period, this is my second favorite time to fish a jerkbait.
 When the first few cold fronts start to hit during the end of the Summer Period, the bass are signaled to start making their fall movement.